nonsalant/location-input/README.md

 ## Using shadow DOM instead of light DOM
 The `location-input` component can be used with or without shadow DOM.
 By default, it uses light DOM.

-To enable shadow DOM, you will have to:

-### 1. set the `enableShadowRoot` static property to `true` inside the class definition (location-input.js):
+To enable shadow DOM, you will have to set the `enableShadowRoot` static property to `true` inside the class definition (location-input.js):
 ```js
 export default class LocationInput extends Base {
     static enableShadowRoot = true;
     // ... other class code ...
 }
 ```

-### 2. set the `shadow-root-host=location-input` attribute on the `<map-picker>` element in the HTML.
-(The `host` attribute is only needed for the light DOM version of the component to know where to inject the shadow DOM.)
-By default this markup is in map-picker/map-picker.html.

-[ ] to do: can a single attribute (e.g: `host=location-input`) be used for both light and shadow DOM versions?

 ## Bringing all the HTML markup into one place
 By default the `<location-input>` component loads its HTML markup from an external file (location-input/location-input.html).
 And this file in turn loads the contents of the `#map-wrapper` modal from an external file (map-picker/map-picker.html).